pcatach/pcatach.github.io/_posts/2023-10-22-diffusion.md

 `wrap` is equivalent to periodic boundary conditions: it pads the image with copies of itself.
 `symm`, on the other hand, is equivalent to reflecting the image at the edges.

-You can see the difference in the following images:
+You can see the difference in the images below:

 ![diffusion_boundary](/assets/diffusion_boundary.png)